 While there is plenty to do on a trip like this, you probably won’t run across any surfers playing “Ride of the Valkyries.”
 And you definitely don’t want to shoot any tigers.
-(Just be careful about stepping out of the boat without your guide).
+Just be careful about stepping out of the boat without your guide!

 This is another kayak trip that’s been on my bucket list for a while now.

 Dreams of Vava’u‘s crystal clear waters, sparkling sand beaches and hidden marine caves, combined with the chance of seeing whales and dolphins while plying the warm South Pacific waters, tug at my spray skirt in an enticing manner.

 If that’s not enough, there’s excellent snorkeling on all of the islands you visit.
 It’s kind of like Tonga’s version of kayaking off the coast of Belize.

 The Kerala district of India is known for its restful spas and healing waters.
-But you can also kayak there in its backwaters, which can make a great experience even greater.
+But you can also kayak or canoe through its world-renowned backwaters, which can make a great experience even greater.

-Whether you spend one day or four, in addition to paddling, you can enjoy bird watching, fishing and have plenty of opportunities to make new friends with the villagers you meet along the way.
+Whether you spend one day or four, in addition to paddling, you can also enjoy bird watching, fishing and have plenty of opportunities to make new friends with the villagers you meet along the way.

 John Geary began a life-long love affair with outdoor adventure at Southern Ontario’s Camp Richildaca, and eventually developed a desire to help conserve our disappearing wilderness.
 Initially enrolled in forestry, his passion for media launched a career as a sports journalist in the Maritimes, then Western Canada.
 That morphed into freelance work focused on ecotourism and adventure travel, and communications work for groups like the Alberta Wilderness Association and Ducks Unlimited.
 An avid paddler, he finds that the best way to connect with nature.
 His 90+ publication credits include several in-flight magazines, Canoe & Kayak, Wildlife Conservation, Canadian Wildlife and stories in two books– More of Canada’s Best Canoe Routes and The Ultimate Bird Lover– while travelling to Africa, the Caribbean, both Americas, and Asia.
 He currently lives in Vancouver, B.C.
 Check out John’s website and Parrots, Padding & Ponderings blog, and follow him on Facebook, Twitter and Google +.